 Suicide is a huge issue for people dealing with mental illness.
-It doesn’t just affect people with mental illness, but that’s the focus of this page.
+While it doesn’t only affect people with mental illness, that’s the focus of this page.
 It’s important that we talk about it—not just talk around it, but straight talk.
-The conversation needs to address a range of different experiences with suicide as well as the need for more effective mental illness treatment to mitigate risk.
+The conversation needs to address a range of different experiences related to suicide as well as the need for more effective mental illness treatment to mitigate risk.
 It’s important to hear the voices of those of us who have tried to take our own lives.

 Based on 2018 figures listed from the American Foundation for Suicide Prevention, suicide is the 10th leading cause of death in the U.S., with men dying 3.56 times as often as women due to higher lethality methods.
 This is a massive problem, but it tends to be buried away under a little bit of shame and a whole lot of stigma.

 So let’s talk about it.

 “Suicidal ideation” (abbreviated SI) is the fancy term for suicidal thinking.
 It’s listed in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) as a symptom of a major depressive episode, which can occur in disorders like major depressive disorder, bipolar disorder, and schizoaffective disorder.
 Suicidality can also occur in the context of other disorders, including psychotic disorders and trauma-related disorders.
 It’s not a mental disorder in and of itself, though, and not everyone who experiences thoughts of suicide has a mental illness.

 SI can happen in a number of different ways.
 It may be described as “fleeting” if the thoughts come into your head but don’t stick around for very long, although they can be recurring.
 Some people experience chronic SI, which may have acute flare-ups in response to triggers.